-3.2 Planning Area
+3.2 Plan Area

-The Planning Area for this Conceptual Scheme is defined as Residential Transition within the Janet Area Structure Plan Approved November 11,2014.
-The Planning Area is 164 acres more or less.
-This 1/4 Sec. is comprised of eleven (11) titled parcels under separate and individual land ownership.
+The Plan Area for this Conceptual Scheme is defined as Residential Transition Area within the Janet ASP.
+The Plan Area is 84.65 acres more or less.
+This quarter-section is comprised of eleven (11) titled parcels under separate and individual land ownership.
+Only six (6) of these are included in the Plan Area.